Shorefast: The Storehouse

-Economic Nutrition Label
+Economic Nutrition

-In 2017, Shorefast launched its Economic Nutrition Label.
-The labels, available for most of The Woodshop on Fogo Island’s retail items, as well as for the cost of a stay at Fogo Island Inn, show “where the money goes” when consumers make purchases at Shorefast's social businesses.
-As a play on the classic nutrition fact labels legally required on food products in most countries, the Economic Nutrition Label shows how much of the purchase price of any particular item goes towards production processes including labour, materials, or operations, as well as the money’s geographical destination.
+In 2017, Shorefast launched its Economic Nutrition initiative, a financial transparency tool to help individuals make more informed purchasing decisions.
+The tool shows “where the money goes” when consumers make purchases at Shorefast's social businesses.
+As a play on the classic nutrition fact labels legally required on food products in most countries, the Economic Nutrition Certification Mark shows how much of the purchase price of any particular item goes towards production processes including labour, materials, or operations, as well as the money’s geographical destination.
 The labels "are intended to bring transparency to where the money from your purchase goes – how it will be invested in the local community and how it impacts the broader economy."

+Economic Nutrition is public for Shorefast social businesses, including the cost of a stay at Fogo Island Inn.

+Economic Nutrition is a Certification Mark used under license from Shorefast.
+The certification process is currently being piloted for wide-spread use for organizations across Canada.